MaddyRizvi/XGBoost/README.md

 # XGBoost Classification Project

 This project demonstrates how to use **XGBoost**, an optimized gradient boosting framework, to solve a classification problem using Python and scikit-learn.
 The implementation is done in a Jupyter Notebook (`xg_boost.ipynb`), and it includes preprocessing, model training, evaluation, and cross-validation.
+This project can be applied to any other big dataset to obtain the efficient result.

 ## 📁 Files